ocean/docker-gen/README.md

 #### Bundled Container Install

-Docker-gen can be bundled inside of a container along-side applications.
+`docker-gen` can be bundled inside of a container along-side applications.

-[jwilder/nginx-proxy](https://index.docker.io/u/jwilder/nginx-proxy/) trusted build is an example of running docker-gen within a container along-side nginx.
+[jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) trusted build is an example of running `docker-gen` within a container along-side `nginx`.
-[jwilder/docker-register](https://github.com/jwilder/docker-register) is an example of running docker-gen within a container to do service registration with etcd.
+[jwilder/docker-register](https://github.com/jwilder/docker-register) is an example of running `docker-gen` within a container to do service registration with `etcd`.

 #### Separate Container Install

-It can also be run as two separate containers using the [oceanic/docker-gen](https://index.docker.io/u/oceanic/docker-gen/) image, together with virtually any other image.
+It can also be run as two separate containers using the [oceanic/docker-gen](https://hub.docker.com/r/oceanic/docker-gen) image, together with virtually any other image.

-This is how you could run the official [nginx](https://registry.hub.docker.com/_/nginx/) image and have docker-gen generate a reverse proxy config in the same way that `nginx-proxy` works.
+This is how you could run the [official `nginx` image](https://hub.docker.com/_/nginx) and have `docker-gen` generate a reverse proxy config in the same way that `nginx-proxy` works.
 You may want to do this to prevent having the docker socket bound to a publicly exposed container service.

 Start nginx with a shared volume: